Altinn/altinn-studio-docs/content/notifications/explanation/send-condition/_index.nb.md

 ## Introduction

-The Send Condition feature allows you to register a notification order for a notification to be sent only if a specified condition is met.
-The requested send time can be either immediate or set for a future date.
+The Send Condition feature enables you to create a notification order that will only be sent to recipient(s) if a specified condition is met.
+You can choose to send the notification immediately or schedule it for a future date.

 ### Example Use Case

-A typical use case is setting reminders where a notification should be sent only if a user has not yet completed a certain action.
-By using the send condition, the notification requesting a user to complete an action and the reminder notification can be ordered simultaneously.
+A common use case is setting reminders, where a notification is sent only if a user has not completed a specific action.
+With the send condition, both the initial notification requesting the action and the reminder notification can be scheduled at the same time.

 ### Condition Evaluation

-A send condition is evaluated as either true or false.
-It is true if the condition for sending the notification is met.
+A send condition is evaluated as either **true** or **false**, and it is considered **true** when the condition for sending the notification is met.

 ## Condition Endpoint

-The send condition is verified by the application using the condition endpoint provided in the notification order.
-Below is an example of a notification order request with a condition endpoint:
+The send condition is checked by the application through the condition endpoint specified in the notification order.
+Below is an example of a notification order request with the condition endpoint:

 ```json {linenos=false,hl_lines="11"}
 {